 How to pay

-- please do not post-date your cheque, the DVA can't accept it
+- do not post-date your cheque, the DVA can't accept it

-- remember to sign and date your cheque and make it payable for the correct amount ensuring that the amount written in words matches the amount written in figures
+- remember to sign and date your cheque and make it payable for the right amount making sure that the amount written in words matches the amount written in figures

-- on the back of your payment, please write your full name, address, date of birth and/ or driver's number if known
+- on the back of your payment, write your full name, address, date of birth and/ or driver's number if known

-- if you underpay, your application will be returned to you for the correct payment
+- if you underpay, your application will be returned to you for the right payment

 Return of supporting documents

-Please note: DVA will not provide compensation for any loss or delay resulting from the use of second class post.
+Note: DVA will not give compensation for any loss or delay resulting from the use of second class post.